Overview

 • Interpret and communicate aspects of narrative, mechanics, aesthetics and technology involved in game design suitable to a range of audiences using a range of different game delivery platforms

-• Demonstrate a capacity to individually and collaboratively manage production deadlines and understand their role in the professional practice of the games industry
+• Individually and collaboratively manage production deadlines and understand their role in the professional practice of the games industry

 • Apply knowledge and skills with responsibility and accountability for their own learning and practice, working individually and collaboratively within interdisciplinary teams

-• Demonstrate the capacity to function and communicate effectively as an individual and in project teams, whether as manager, leader or team member
+• Function and communicate effectively as an individual and in project teams, whether as manager, leader or team member

 Teaching methods